HoustonRuby/rails_girls/03_messages/edit_an_existing_chirp.md

 <% end %>
 ```

-Now, if we go to an edit page of a chirp, like the one at [http://localhost:3000/chirps/2/edit](http://localhost:3000/chirps/2/edit), we should see something like:
+Now, if we go to the edit page of a chirp, like the one at [http://localhost:3000/chirps/2/edit](http://localhost:3000/chirps/2/edit), we should see something like:

 ![](../images/chrome_edit.png)

-When we try to edit and save, as before we get an error:
+When we try to edit and save, we get an error:

 ![](../images/chrome_update_error.png)

-Let's make a **chirps#update** action that will find the chirp we are trying to edit and update it by adding:
+We have to make a **chirps#update** action, one that will find the chirp we're trying to edit and update it.
+We can make this by adding:

 ```rb
   def update